MakeSchool-Tutorials/Drift-Unity-VR/P6-Drift/content.md

 What would be much better would be to have some manager class keep track of our current level and then give us the next one.
 If there is no next one, we should go to the main menu.

 In Unity, however, Game Objects, by default, don’t persist between Scenes, so if you want something like level number to persist, you’ll need to store it in a different way.

+>[info]
+>There is a way to mark objects in Unity to not be destroyed on scene transitions, but we won't be using that for our solution.

 One convenient way of doing this is by creating some other manager class that your components can access to keep track of the level number.
 We’re going to show you how to create a singleton level manager that your Player component can call upon to get the next level name.
 A singleton is a type of class that can only ever be instantiated once, and then every time you use it, you really refer to the same exact instance of it!